 Clothing keeps you warm by entrapping body-warmed air between its fibers.
 Wind strongly interferes with this process and thus increases the loss of body heat.
 Therefore, it’s important that a shell layer blocks the wind out before it can reach the layers worn underneath it.
 Some mid-layers offer basic protection against wind, but very windy conditions require a more efficient solution – and it can only be provided by a shell layer.

-Moisture that originates from the body (perspiration) has to be able to evaporate to the outside so that your clothing doesn’t get wet and causes conductive heat loss.
-For the moisture to be able to escape to the outside, your clothing layers (including the shell layer) have to offer breathability.
-That way, the moist and warm air inside is eventually transferred to the outside due to its attraction to colder and drier air outside (remember that nature seeks equilibrium).
+Moisture that originates from the body (perspiration) must evaporate to the outside so that your clothing doesn’t get wet and causes conductive heat loss.
+For the moisture to be able to escape to the outside, your clothing layers (including the shell layer) must be breathable.
+That way, the moisture inside is eventually transferred to the outside due to its attraction to colder and drier air outside (nature seeks equilibrium).
 The breathability of a fabric is measured by the moisture vapor transmission rate (MVTR) and tells us how many grams of water vapor can permeate through the fabric (from the inside to the outside) in grams per square meter per day.
 High-performance waterproof/breathable fabrics can have a MVTR over 20000g/m2/24h.

 Types of Shells and Comparison

 We can divide shell layers for hiking and other aerobic outdoor activities into three main groups:

 - Hard Shells, which are waterproof/breathable shells (you can check out our selections of the Best Hiking Rain Jackets).

 - Soft Shells, which are water-resistant shells (you can have a look at our list of The Best Softshell Jackets).